ImplFerris/esp32-book/src/bluetooth/ble/code.md

 };
 ```

-## Define Services and Characteristics
+## Define Service and Characteristics

 We will use the `gatt` macro to define a service with two characteristics.
 We will set the first characteristic to allow both read and write and pass the read and write closures to it.
 We will set the second characteristic to allow only write and pass the second write closure to it.